JuliaLang/julia/doc/stdlib/math.rst

           1.2

-.. data:: RoundingMode
+.. type:: RoundingMode

+   ..
+Docstring generated from Julia source

    A type which controls rounding behavior.
 Currently supported rounding modes are:

-   - :obj:`RoundNearest` (default)
+   * :obj:`RoundNearest` (default)
-   - :obj:`RoundNearestTiesAway`
+   * :obj:`RoundNearestTiesAway`
-   - :obj:`RoundNearestTiesUp`
+   * :obj:`RoundNearestTiesUp`
-   - :obj:`RoundToZero`
+   * :obj:`RoundToZero`
+   * :obj:`RoundFromZero` (``BigFloat`` only)
-   - :obj:`RoundUp`
+   * :obj:`RoundUp`
-   - :obj:`RoundDown`
+   * :obj:`RoundDown`

-.. data:: RoundNearest
+.. variable:: RoundNearest

+   ..
+Docstring generated from Julia source

    The default rounding mode.
 Rounds to the nearest integer, with ties (fractional values of 0.5) being rounded to the nearest even integer.

-.. data:: RoundNearestTiesAway
+.. variable:: RoundNearestTiesAway

+   ..
+Docstring generated from Julia source

    Rounds to nearest integer, with ties rounded away from zero (C/C++ :func:`round` behaviour).

-.. data:: RoundNearestTiesUp
+.. variable:: RoundNearestTiesUp

+   ..
+Docstring generated from Julia source

    Rounds to nearest integer, with ties rounded toward positive infinity (Java/JavaScript :func:`round` behaviour).

-.. data:: RoundToZero
+.. variable:: RoundToZero

+   ..
+Docstring generated from Julia source

-   :func:`round` using this rounding mode is an alias for :func:`trunc`.
+   :func:`round` using this rounding mode is an alias for :func:`trunc`\ .

-.. data:: RoundUp
+.. variable:: RoundUp

+   ..
+Docstring generated from Julia source

-   :func:`round` using this rounding mode is an alias for :func:`ceil`.
+   :func:`round` using this rounding mode is an alias for :func:`ceil`\ .

-.. data:: RoundDown
+.. variable:: RoundDown

+   ..
+Docstring generated from Julia source

-   :func:`round` using this rounding mode is an alias for :func:`floor`.
+   :func:`round` using this rounding mode is an alias for :func:`floor`\ .

 .. function:: round(z, RoundingModeReal, RoundingModeImaginary)